mtlynch/mtlynch.io/content/retrospectives/2020/09/index.md

 Power backflow?
 I wasn't even aware that could be an issue.

 It turned out that the Y-cable wasn't meant to connect to distinct power sources.
 In theory, both an external power source and a computer's USB port output 5 volts of power.
-In practice, there's no guarantee that both will produce *exactly* 5 V. The USB power specification allows a range between 4.4 - 5.25 V, so if the computer's output dropped to 4.5 V, then current would flow from the power supply back into the computer's USB port, potentially overloading the port and damaging it permanently.
+In practice, there's no guarantee that both will produce *exactly* 5 V. The USB power specification allows a range between 4.4 - 5.25 V, so if the computer's output dropped to 4.5 V, then current would flow from the external power supply *backwards* into the computer's USB port, potentially overloading the port and damaging it permanently.

 As soon as the reader suggested this danger, I paused sales and hired an electrical engineering firm to investigate.
-They confirmed the risk existed, so I reached out to my customers and advising them to disconnect from external power until I found a solution.
-Fortunately, TinyPilot can still run without external power, though it's less convenient.
+They confirmed the risk existed, so I reached out to my customers and advised them to disconnect from external power until I found a solution.
+Fortunately, TinyPilot functions without external power, though it's less convenient.

 ## I can manufacture something from scratch in two weeks?

 One of my most surprising discoveries in the past month was how fast and inexpensive manufacturing has become.

-Just a week ago, on August 27th, I asked TinyPilot's electrical engineering partner to design a component that would address TinyPilot's power issue.
-The design was ready the next day, and they immediately ordered 100 circuit boards to be printed.
+Just a week ago, on August 27th, I asked TinyPilot's electrical engineering partner to design a connector to address the power issue.
+The design was ready the next day, and they immediately ordered it printed on 100 circuit boards.
 We expect the boards to arrive this weekend.
-Testing and assembly will take another few days.
+Testing and assembly should only take another few days.

 Simultaneously, I'm working with a 3D printing design shop on an enclosure for the circuit board.
 The 3D printing firm completed their designs in two days, and they're in the process of printing the first three prototypes.
 Once they get going, they have the capacity to 3D print 50 enclosures per day.